 The Riverland Rangers Program is a project based at Calperum Station that employs Aboriginal rangers to undertake land management activities and training.

-The results of a recent "Most Significant Change" evaluation found the rangers have developed increased capacity, pride and confidence, their families have experienced an increased sense of pride and financial security, and the rangers have become positive role models within the wider Riverland Aboriginal community.
+The results of a recent evaluation found that rangers have developed increased capacity, pride and confidence, their families have experienced an increased sense of pride and financial security, and the rangers have become positive role models within the wider Riverland Aboriginal community.
 Watch some of the stories by clicking on the below links:

 Tours and workshops